 The global startup market is constantly becoming more dispersed and more efficient.
 Companies come from countries all around the globe.
 Tools like AngelList have begun to level the playing field when it comes to “finding” the right companies, allowing individual investors to fish through startups for the next Uber or Facebook.

-Initial Coin Offerings allow startups and individual investors to connect through decentralized token sales.
+Meanwhile, initial coin offerings allow startups and individual investors to connect through decentralized token sales.